cloudfoundry/capi-workspace/README.md

 * Open `flycut` and set it to start at login
 * Install the rubymine license from the labs license server (http://omaha.pivotallabs.com:8080/licenseServer in the SF office)

+### Contributing to this repo
+* [bash-it](https://github.com/Bash-it/bash-it) We use bash-it to organize and streamline our bash settings.
+This includes stuff like color schemes, aliases, shell settings, and the shell prompt formatting.
+Adding "plugins" to `custom-bash-it-plugins` will cause them to be installed in every new shell.

+TODO: add more instructions on adding to different parts of this setup, e.g. aliases, iterm config etc.

 #### Nice-To-Haves / Future Goals:
 * Cross-platform compatibility (for teammates who run Linux at home)
 * Ability to select with parts to install